coder/docs/images/embed-button.md

 description: Learn how to embed an "Open in Coder" Button in Your Repo
 ---

-You can embed an Open in Coder button onto a code repository's README file to provide developers with a one-click way to start contributing code.
+You can embed an **Open in Coder** button into a repository's README file to provide developers with a one-click way to start contributing code.
+It eliminates much of the effort required to set up a development environment, allowing users to begin contributing faster.

-When a user clicks on the embeddable button, they will be directed to a specific deployment of Coder, prompted to authenticate if a session is not already active.
-Coder will then automatically build a workspace based on an image using the CPU, memory and storage requirements defined for the image.
-Their workspace will also automatically clone the code repository into the `/home/coder` folder and the user can open an IDE and begin coding.
-This eliminates manual effort to build a development environment, and the user can be actively contributing code and gettings ideas to production faster.
+When a user clicks on the **Open in Coder** button, they will be directed to the specified Coder deployment and prompted to login if they don't already have an active session.
+Coder then builds a workspace based on the image specified.
+Coder will also clone the repository into the workspace's `/home/coder` folder.
+At this point, the user can open the IDE and begin working.

 ![The Embed Button](../assets/images/embed-1.png)